My Hero Academia cosplayer joins League of Villains as bloodthirsty Himiko Toga - Dexerto

 Plus, the fact she looks like an inconspicuous petite and pale girl despite her status as one of the most dangerous characters makes her even more appealing.
 Love her or hate her, there’s no doubt that she’s made a strong impression on most fans.

-A cosplayer named Angel, also known as despairhebi, reminded fans how talented she is by sharing her awesome Himiko Toga cosplay once again to celebrate the new year.
-It captures every little detail of her traditional school uniform outfit, which consists of a shirt, skirt, knee-high socks, and brown shoes, as well as a beige cardigan, red-scarf, and collar.
+A cosplayer named Angel, also known as despairhebi, reminded fans how talented she is by sharing her awesome Himiko Toga cosplay to celebrate the new year.
+It captures every detail of her traditional school uniform outfit, which consists of a shirt, skirt, knee-high socks, brown shoes, beige cardigan, and a red-scarf.

-But what makes it even more fascinating is how good the mask and the contraption around her neck look.
-For those who don’t know, Himiko Toga uses them, as well as the canisters attached to them, to draw blood from others and use it with her quirk, Transform.
+But what makes it even more fascinating is how good the mask and the canisters around her neck look.
+For those who don’t know, Himiko Toga uses them to draw blood from others and use it with her quirk, Transform.

 Angel rounds it off nicely by matching her hair and dishing out a picture-perfect pose.
 All the pieces come together and round off nicely to capture Himiko Toga’s overall attitude and vibe.